 To fully close the gap his switch to DPC created, he would have to work until he was a 90 year old PCP.
 The good news is that he would be very experienced; the bad news is that some 90 year-olds might struggle with “24/7 direct cellphone access to your direct primary care physician”.

 Even if there was hard evidence that DPC had shifted or might shift career choices toward primary care, it would still be wise to “be careful what you wish for”.
 Physician shortages in rural areas are not limited to primary care.
-To the contrary, there is ample evidence, such as this study from a Montana neighbor state, that rural communities face even more consequential shortages of specialists.
+To the contrary, there is ample evidence, such as this study from a Montana neighbor state, that rural communities face shortages of specialists that are even more consequential than the shortages of PCPs.

 If a potentially gifted surgeon is willing to return to her roots in Whitefish, why turn her into a PCP?